hdShang/arxiv-daily/docs/cs-CL/2025-06-18/papers/250615498v2-spare-single-pass-annotation-with-reference-guided-evaluation-for-au.md

 ---
 layout: default
-title: SPARE: Single-Pass Annotation with Reference-Guided Evaluation for Automatic Process Supervision and Reward Modelling
+title: "SPARE: Single-Pass Annotation with Reference-Guided Evaluation for Automatic Process Supervision and Reward Modelling"
 ---

 # SPARE: Single-Pass Annotation with Reference-Guided Evaluation for Automatic Process Supervision and Reward Modelling